 Individuals affected by sexual harassment, sexual violence, stalking, intimate partner violence, and other forms of sexual misconduct may want to consult with someone in a confidential manner without making a report to the University or initiating an investigation.
 The trained professionals listed in this section are designated as confidential and may not share information about a patient/client (including whether or not that individual has received services) without the individual's expressed consent unless there is imminent danger to the patient/client or others or as otherwise required by law.
 They may, however, submit non-identifying information about the incident for the purposes of making a statistical report under the Clery Act, as described in Section IV.

 • On Campus Confidential Support -

-Rivier University Counseling & Wellness Center: 603-897-8251
+Rivier University Counseling & Wellness Center: 603-897-8251 or Confidential Resource Advisor, Emily Daversa: 603-897-8577

 Off Campus Confidential Support -

 Bridges Domestic and Sexual Violence Support: (603) 883-3044